rust-embedded/discovery/microbit/src/07-uart/send-a-single-byte.md

 the data they received was corrupted during transmission.
 We don't want to use that here so we simply exclude it.
 Then we wrap it up in the `UartePort` type so we can use it the same way as the micro:bit v1's `serial`.

-After the initilization, we send our `X` via the newly created uart instance.
+After the initialization, we send our `X` via the newly created uart instance.
 The `block!` macro here is the `nb::block!` macro. `nb` is a (quoting from its description) "Minimal and reusable non-blocking I/O layer".
 It allows us to write code that can conduct hardware operations in the background while we go and do other work (non-blocking).
 However, in this and many other cases we have no interest in doing some other work so we just call `block!` which will wait until